zenml-io/zenml/docs/book/how-to/use-configuration-files/README.md

 # 📃 Use configuration files

-Configuration files can help you set [parameters](../overview/use-pipeline-step-parameters.md), control [caching behavior](../overview/control-caching-behavior.md) or even configure different stack components.
+ZenML pipelines can be configured at runtime with a simple YAML file that can help you set [parameters](../overview/use-pipeline-step-parameters.md), control [caching behavior](../overview/control-caching-behavior.md) or even configure different stack components.

+{% hint style="info" %}
+All configuration that can be specified in a YAML file can also be specified in code itself.
+{% endhint %}

 Here is a minimal example of using a file based configuration yaml.